glenne/kargmap/README.md

 the programmer to use 'const KArgMap&' as a parameter to functions.

 To facilitate use in threaded environments, a deepClone() method is provided which duplicates the contents by creating new containers for all children and children's children in a KArgMap structure.  `std::vector<T>` elements are not duplicated.
-A future 'cloneAll' or 'duplicate' method will be provided that will also duplicate std::vector<T>
+A future 'cloneAll' or 'duplicate' method will be provided that will also duplicate'std::vector<T>
 elements.

 ## Questions/Feedback